jgato/circuit-url-handler/README.md

 ![alt text](./pics/phone-link.png "Phone numbers is a link to make the call")

 Notice in the bottom part of the last picture that it is not only a link, it is a link with a "Circuit" protocol.
-We will use this protocol with an url handler to invoke the Circuit Web App.
+We will use this protocol with a url handler to invoke the Circuit Web App.
 So we have 3 steps:

  1. Transform texts into links with a Circuit protocol
- 2. To add an url handler in your Linux system to hook this new protocol
+ 2. To add a url handler in your Linux system to hook this new protocol
  3. Lunch Google Chrome (recommende browser for this app), but could be other, to call this number.

 ## Transforming texts into links

-Using [telify addon](https://addons.mozilla.org/en-US/firefox/addon/telify/?src=search) is pretty easy to get what we want (Firefox): transform Text Phone Numbers into a Link with a Custom Protocol Ciruit.
+Using [telify addon](https://addons.mozilla.org/en-US/firefox/addon/telify/?src=search) is pretty easy to get what we want (Firefox): transform Text Phone Numbers into a Link with a Custom Protocol Circuit.

 You only have to configure the custom url mode of this addon to prefix the phone number with a new protocol called Circuit:
 ![pic1](./pics/telify-circuit-protocol.png)